 Sarah has published extensively through the media of TV, radio, books, academic journals, magazines and newspapers, and is an author on eight international patents, for cancer diagnosis and novel confectionary.
 She is passionate about innovation, and heavily involved in helping Australian organisations take on the innovation challenge.

-Lyndal’s prior mentoring and pitch-judging experience includes the InnovateACT initiative, NSW Enterprise Workshop, Telstra Businesswomen’s Awards, and (currently) Women on Boards.
-She is also active in Capital Angels and chairs Canberra Business Council’s Innovation Taskforce.
+Lyndal has previously been involved as mentor to Griffin 2015 companies, the InnovateACT initiative, NSW Enterprise Workshop, Telstra Businesswomen’s Awards, and Women on Boards.
+She is active in Capital Angels and currently chairs Canberra Business Chamber’s Innovation Taskforce.

 Hamish Hawthorn is a co-founder of the GRIFFIN technology accelerator, the Ignition labs and the Chief Executive Officer at ATP Innovations, Australia’s leading technology business incubator.
 Hamish has been involved in the commercialisation of technology for over 15 years and worked in the advanced manufacturing, IT and life sciences sectors.
 In late 2008, Hamish co-founded Sydney Angels, a Sydney-based Angel group that invests in early stage high growth companies.
 Hamish is a Visiting Fellow in the Entrepreneurs in Science Program at the University of New South Wales, and lectures on entrepreneurship at the University of Sydney, the University of Technology, Sydney and the Australian National University.
 He is a qualified mechanical engineer with postgraduate training in business and technology.

-Miles is the co-founder and Managing Director of the Citadel Group Limited (CGL), a Canberra start-up that listed on the Australian Stock Exchange in November 2014 and now has a market capitalisation around $180 million.
+Miles is the founder and Managing Director of the Citadel Group Limited (CGL), a Canberra start-up that listed on the Australian Stock Exchange in November 2014 and now has a market capitalisation around $210 million.

 He has regularly advised senior business leaders and government officials, including representing countries in ministerial level forums.
 His key skills cover business strategy, program management, security risk management and staff development.
 Miles has significant overseas working experience with multinational companies in sales, marketing and business development capacities with full profit and loss responsibilities.